cesart/brainOS/README.md

 ### Typography
 - [Mona Sans](https://fonts.google.com/specimen/Mona+Sans): A strong and versatile typeface, designed together with Degarism and inspired by industrial-era grotesques.
 A variable font made custom for GitHub.
 - [DM Mono](https://fonts.google.com/specimen/DM+Mono): A three weight, three style family designed for DeepMind.
 The type design and font development was commissioned from Colophon Foundry, with Creative Direction from the DeepMind team.

 ---

-## Design process

-The design work lives in `brainos-designs.pen` [[view](brainos-designs.pen)] — a [Pencil](https://www.pencil.design) file with the full exploration: layout explorations, component details, type scale, and interaction specs.
-Open it in the Pencil app to see how the interface decisions were made before they became code.

-Most of the implementation was built hands-on using [Claude Code](https://claude.ai/code) as a development partner — iterating directly in the editor, making real-time decisions about interactions and edge cases rather than doing a full handoff.
-The point wasn't to skip the craft; it was to compress the gap between design intent and working product.

----